Swig-DPI/London_Energy_Consumption/README.md

   ![](images/Energy_single_meter_by_hr.png)
   ![](images/AVG_energy_for_all_blocks.png)

-## Initial Model
+## Initial Model Time not used
+  * I did not use time because I knew that energy peaks in the morning and evening for most residential homes.
+I wanted to see if we could do a prediction without time.
-  * Initially I used a LinearRegression, RidgeCV, and LassoCV on one block of data without time values.
+  * Initially I used a LinearRegression, RidgeCV, and LassoCV on one blocks data.
 This included the one hot encoded values of the meters.
 The scores where not great.

-##### Block Scores for all meters
+##### Block Scores (R^2) for all meters
 ![](images/Initial_reg_scores.png)

 ![](images/Initial_model_feats.png)